Address: 16228 Main Ave SE #113

 5. Prevents Common Illness

-One of the newest growths on a tea plant, white tea is the most exquisite tea varieties produced in the Jianyang, Fuding, and Songxi counties in Fujian Province of China.
-White tea is a special natural treasure gifted to the hilly territories of Fujian province, budding over the red and yellow mountain soils all around the year in the mild climate with abundant rainfall.
-These buds and unfurled leaves are the most expensive teas produced around the world, which is due to its tender handpicked process which is a constant laborious orientation.
+One of the newest growths on a tea plant, white tea, is the most exquisite tea variety produced in the Jianyang, Fuding, and Songxi counties in Fujian Province of China.
+White tea is a unique natural treasure gifted to the hilly territories of Fujian province, budding over the red and yellow mountain soils all around the year in a mild climate with abundant rainfall.
+These buds and unfurled leaves are the most expensive teas produced worldwide due to their tender handpicked process, which is a constant uphill orientation.

 5 Most Enduring Benefits: What It Means to Your Body